KemoAI/CompanyReviewGlassdoorProject/README.md

-# Review Companyies Using Employee Sentiments Project
+# Review Companyies Using Employee Sentiments